 This section expands your opportunity to share keywords and draw people’s attention.
-Avoid technical information or meaningless sentences — consider how to present new features and upgrades in a way which will be interesting and engaging for end users.
+Avoid technical information or meaningless sentences — consider how to present new features and upgrades in a way that will be interesting and engaging for end-users.
 In Google Play, there are only 500 characters to use, so you should choose each of them with care.

 Graphics and motion